AmyWilford/Weather-Dashboard/README.md

 ## Usage:

-Get up-to-date weather data on any city in the world - including currentt weather conditions, as well as forecasted weather for 5-days ahead.
+Get up-to-date weather data on any city in the world - including current weather conditions, as well as forecasted weather for 5-days ahead.
 Search your city in the search bar to see your weather forecast.
 Past search results will be saved for easy access.

 ## Deployment: